Full-Time Residency Program

 Residents at NYP/Brooklyn Methodist Hospital meet at NYP/Brooklyn Methodist Hospital for seminars as a single peer cohort.
 Residents at all other campuses meet as a cross-campus peer cohort.

 Hours of Work

-Residents are considered part of the hospital and Pastoral Care & Education Department staff.
-Residents work 40 hours per week in the hospital, including one weekend shift on 3 out of every 4 weekends.
-In addition, they work 4 in-hospital overnight on-call shifts each month.
+Residents are members of the Pastoral Care & Education Department staff.
+Residents work full-time, rotating shifts in the hospital, including frequent weekend shifts.
+In addition, they work 4 in-hospital overnight on-call shifts each month for overtime pay

 Residents complete three full units of ACPE-accredited CPE.
 Residents are expected to spend ample time, in addition to the shifts mentioned above, preparing their CPE assignments.
 We strongly encourage residents to avoid having other professional commitments during the Residency Program.
 There are two inter-unit integration periods when residents work intensively providing pastoral care on their clinical units and take scheduled vacation time.

 All applications received prior to the priority deadline are reviewed.
-(Applications received after the priority deadline are only reviewed if there are still openings.)
+(Applications received after the priority deadline will be considered as space allows.)
 Qualified applicants are invited for an interview with an admissions committee, either in person or via video-conferencing, and have an opportunity to tour the hospital and meet with Pastoral Care & Education staff members.

 Applicants for the residency program should demonstrate a high commitment to pursuing intensive pastoral care training.
 Qualified applicants’ materials will demonstrate:

 - An aptitude for the action/reflection model of education

 - Personal maturity